fronx/cplusplus/1_arraysize_fold.md

 ### What is a function template?

-A template defines a set of functions.
+A function template defines a set of functions.
 You can imagine the functions living in a multi-dimensional space where each point represents a concrete function with different coordinates, or parameters.
 That space is defined inside of the angle brackets after the keyword `template`: `<typename T, std::size_t Size>`.
 What that declaration says is that our function space has two dimensions: the first one is called `T` and has the type `typename`, which means that `T` can stand for any concrete type, such as `int`, `float`, `char`, or whatever.
 The second dimension is called `Size` and covers all possible values of the type `std::size_t` (btw: `std` is just a namespace prefix).
 Let's actually draw a coordinate system, just for the purpose of better imagination:

 ````
 o--int--float--char--...---> T (order not significant)